david-fong/okiidoku/writings/old-ideas/old-ideas.md

 ## Not Possible (?)

+- I noticed that the exported symbols of the dynamic library weren't getting grouped by order; I though this could be a bad thing for code locality.
+  - Tried out [this](https://stackoverflow.com/questions/6886567/how-does-gcc-decide-what-order-to-output-assembly-functions-in).
+Made a BIST function that calls all the things and see if it will cause monomorphic functions to get grouped together.
+See if exporting the BIST is required for the ordering to be done.
+  - It didn't work.
+Tried making the dynamic library static and it still didn't work.
+I think I should stop worrying about it (don't micro-optimize things that won't have noticeable effect).
 - what: try using the GCC "section" function attribute to put same-order code in the same section.
 Ex. "text-okiidoku-o3".
 Test this on an older commit and see how it goes.
 May want to get rid of usages of `[[gnu::hot/cold]]`.
   - motivation: code locality.
   - why it doesn't work: can't use template arguments in attribute string-argument values. :(
+  - An alternative might be to do the template instantiations all together, since the positioning of machine code functions seems to be based around the positioning of the function definitions.
+I don't like this options as much as what I have right now: it would mean any change to an implementation would recompile everything (since all instantiations would need to be in a same TU).
+  - another alternative would be to use PGO.
+That's probably what I'll go with once I figure out how to do it.

 ## Things Tried that I Reverted